GDP-ADMIN/glchat-sdk/libs/gllm-plugin/PIPELINE.md

     Create a new file `config.yaml` and define the config for your new pipeline.
     The config.yaml contains following:
     - `rago_pipeline`: The name of the pipeline.
-Must match the name in `pipeline.py`.
+It must match the name in `pipeline.py`.
     - `presets`: The list of preset configurations.
-Each preset must contains config keys: `pipeline_preset_id`, `supported_models`, and all keys defined in `preset_config.py`.
-Optionally, the config keys can also contains keys in `BasePipelinePresetConfig` to override the default values.
+Each preset must contain config keys: `pipeline_preset_id`, `supported_models`, and all keys defined in `preset_config.py`.
+Optionally, the config keys can also contain keys in `BasePipelinePresetConfig` to override the default values.
 The following are the optional keys with their default values:
       - `supported_agents: list[str] = []`
       - `support_pii_anonymization: bool = False`
       - `support_multimodal: bool = True`